 Tucked away 18 miles (28 km) east of Portland, the Sandy Riverfront RV Resort allows travelers to enjoy some of the small-town comforts and attractions of historic Troutdale.
-There are fantastic restaurants and art galleries nearby, as well as easy access to wildlife and fishing.
+There are fantastic restaurants and art galleries nearby, as well as beautiful parks that provide easy access to nature trails, wildlife and fishing.
 Believe it or not, you’re still less than two hours from downtown via TriMet bus (routes 80, 20 and 54) or the MAX (Blue line).

 Willamette Wine Country RV Park

-Located 32 miles (51 km) from downtown Portland, the Willamette Wine Country RV Park offers unique surroundings and RV camping amenities.
+Located 32 miles (51 km) from downtown Portland, the Willamette Wine Country RV Park offers unique surroundings and RV camping amenities, including plenty of picnic tables to enjoy lunch in the great outdoors.
 Roll up in your own camper or rent a classic chrome Airstream trailer from The Vintages Trailer Resort.
 Either way, you’ll find beautiful local wineries, live music, golf and even an aviation museum nearby, and you’re only two hours from downtown via Yamhill County Transit (44, 46S) and TriMet (routes 94, 44 and 12).

 Pheasant Ridge RV Resort